mihikjw/sealvm/README.md

 16-bit instruction enums are defined under `sealvm/instructions.hpp`, with a comment for a corresponding assembly example.
 They're decoded in the CPU `sealvm/cpu.hpp` which also includes a comment for a corresponding assembly example.
 I'll improve this documentation once I put together a real assembler.

 ## Parser
-The parser is used to parse SealVM Assembler, includes a custom parser combinator for building a tree.
-Example use of the api as it stands:
+The parser is used to parse SealVM Assembler, includes a custom parser combinator.
+Example use of the ai as it stands:

 ``` cpp
 #include <iostream>